pointfreeco/swift-parsing/README.md

 This allows you to parse as much as possible on the more performant, low-level `UTF8View`, while still allowing you to parse on the more correct, high-level `Substring` when necessary.

+### Error messages

+All parsers and operators that ship with this library provide

 ## Benchmarks

 This library comes with a benchmark executable that not only demonstrates the performance of the library, but also provides a wide variety of parsing examples: